stewa02/dotfiles/README.md

    currently being played in Banshee (documentation in shell script).

 ## Usage

 This repository is mainly for me to make the set up of a new system a little bit easier and to sync configurations across systems more easily.

+## Installation Scripts

+I would like to automate the installation with a little bash script, but it is not working currently.

+## TODO

+ * Complete and test installation script